 We have an episode called “Turner” that is devoted to TS.
 Jennifer Woods, my close friend and fellow TS butterfly, is in this episode, as well.
 You can learn more about “Donna on the Go” on the official website, Facebook, Twitter, and Instagram.

-What I Want People To Know about Living with TS and a Disability
+What I Want People To Know About Living with TS & a Disability

 People should understand that every individual with TS has different challenges.
 You can live a full and productive life with TS.
 We are teachers, dancers, lawyers, doctors, healthcare professionals, and much more.